Debrecen: History

 After the war, Debrecen slowly began to prosper again.
 In 1857, the railway line between Budapest and Debrecen was completed, and Debrecen soon became a railway junction.
 New schools, hospitals, churches, factories, and mills were built, banks and insurance companies settled in the city.
 The appearance of the city began to change too: with new, taller buildings, parks and villas, it no longer resembled a provincial town and began to look like a modern city.
 In 1884, Debrecen became the first Hungarian city to have a steam tramway.

 After World War I, Hungary lost a considerable portion of its eastern territory to Romania, and Debrecen once again became situated close to the border of the country.
 It was occupied by the Romanian army for a short time in 1919.
 Tourism provided a way for the city to begin to prosper again.
 Many buildings (among them an indoor swimming pool and Hungary's first stadium) were built in the central park, the Nagyerdő ("Big Forest"), providing recreational facilities.
 The building of the university was completed.
 Hortobágy, a large pasture owned by the city, became a tourist attraction.

 During World War II, Debrecen was almost completely destroyed, 70% of the buildings suffered damage, 50% of them were completely destroyed.
 A major battle involving combined arms, including several hundred tanks (Battle of Debrecen), occurred near the city in October 1944.
 Debrecen was captured by Soviet troops of the 2nd Ukrainian Front on 20 October.
 After 1944, the reconstruction began and Debrecen became the capital of Hungary for a short time once again.
 The citizens began to rebuild their city, trying to restore its pre-war status, but the new, Communist government of Hungary had other plans.
 The institutions and estates of the city were taken into public ownership, private property was taken away.
 This forced change of the old system brought new losses to Debrecen; half of its area was annexed to nearby towns, and the city also lost its rights over Hortobágy.
 In 1952, two new villages – Ebes and Nagyhegyes – were formed from former parts of Debrecen, while in 1981, the nearby village Józsa was annexed to the city.

 Demographics

 Languages

-According to the 2011 census, the total population of Debrecen were 211,320, of whom 209,782 people (99.3%) speak Hungarian.
-49,909 (23.6%) also know English, 22,454 (10.6%) German, and 5,416 (2.6%) speak Russian.
+According to the 2011 census, the total population of Debrecen were 211,320, of whom 209,782 people (99.3%) spoke Hungarian.
+49,909 (23.6%) also knew English, 22,454 (10.6%) German, and 5,416 (2.6%) could speak Russian.